The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Introduction

-The Kakeya needle problem for general sets has been studied before.
+The Kakeya needle problem for sets other than the line segment has been studied before.
+R.O.
+Davies proved in \cite{davies} that not only one but any finite union of parallel line segments can be rotated by $360^\circ$ covering arbitrarily small area.
+He also showed that the line segments must be parallel: if a set contains two line segments that are not parallel to each other, then it can no longer be moved.

 In \cite{chl} the authors introduced the following definitions: a planar set $E$ has the \emph{Kakeya property} if there exist two different positions of $E$ such that $E$ can be moved continuously from the first position to the second in such a way that the area covered by $E$ along the movement is arbitrarily small.
 A planar set $E$ has the \emph{strong Kakeya property} if it can be moved in the plane continuously to any other shifted or rotated position in a set of arbitrarily small area.

 In \cite{chl} it is shown that if $E$ is a closed connected set that has the Kakeya property, then $E$ must be a subset of a line or of a circle.
 Moreover, if $E$ is an arbitrary closed set that has the Kakeya property, then the union of the non-trivial connected components of $E$ must be a subset of parallel lines or of concentric circles.

 In \cite{hl} the authors show that short enough circular arcs of the unit circle possess the strong Kakeya property.
+(For topological reasons, it is clear that a full circle does not have the strong Kakeya property.)